livz/livz.github.io/_posts/2017-07-02-physical-OPSEC-basics.md

 ![Logo](/assets/images/opsec-basics/loose-lips.png)

-Operations Security is sometimes about simple things.
+**Operations Security** is sometimes about simple things.
 Things we do in a certain way every day, without realising it.
 It is also a mindset, is about doing things right, over and over again until it becomes internalised.
 Wikipedia defines [OPSEC](https://en.wikipedia.org/wiki/Operations_security) as:

-> [..]  is a term originating in U.S. military jargon, as a process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.
+> [..] a term originating in U.S. military jargon, as a process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.

 Let’s dissect that a bit.
 So **OPSEC** addresses the following three points: